madhurabindu/TelCo.Modular.ColorCoder/README.md

 ### Exercise Details:
 During a desing and code review session, it was pointed out that throwing of exception is an expensive operation.
-Hystorically exception ensures that code is forced to handle the situation whereas return codes can be ignored.
+Hystorically, Exception  ensures that code is forced to handle the situation whereas return codes can be ignored by the caller function.
-Both these methods need to be used in the right context.
+However the guidelines for when to use what is a long discussion topic and hence both these methods need to be used in the right context.
-So the suggestion was to not remove the throwing exception, but to follow a good design practice of providing a 'Try' operation similar to haveing different flavours of parsing a string to int : refer https://www.c-sharpcorner.com/article/uses-of-int-parse-convert-toint-and-int-tryparse/
+So the suggestion was to not remove throwing exception, but to follow a good design practice of providing a 'Try' equivalent of the operations.
+This is similar to having different flavours of parsing a string to int as [in this blog post] (https://www.c-sharpcorner.com/article/uses-of-int-parse-convert-toint-and-int-tryparse/)

 ### Source code details:
  The implementation of this feature provides the above mentioned mapping between the pair number and the color pair.